-Afrikaans folk sometimes call the breed rifrug.
+Afrikaans folk sometimes call the breed rifrug or rifrugge.

 Ridgebacks have a ridge of hair along the top of their backs that seems to grow in the wrong direction.
 They are short-coated.
 Sometimes a ridgeback is born with no ridge.
 These puppies should not be bred from as they don't conform to the breed standard.
 They make lovely pets though!

 A Rhodesian Ridgeback needs a big garden and lots of exercise.
 Remember puppies grow quickly!
 Ridgebacks are hounds and like to hunt.
 They have been used to hunt lion and have been called, "Lion Dogs."
 A hound will go hunting by himself and disappear, so a strong, high fence is a must.
 Training is essential as this is a large, strong dog.

 Colour: light wheaten or red wheaten, sometimes with a touch of white on the feet or chest.

 Height: dogs 63 - 69 cms at shoulder, bitches 62 - 66 cms.